davidmeredith/devsGuidebook/devGuidebook.md

 data class OkVal(val message: String)
 ```

-A pattern I've seen before is to specify an abstract base class such as 'Throwable' so that any Exception type can be returned (not thrown) by a business function wrapped in a Left e.g.
+A pattern I've seen before is to specify an abstract base class such as `Throwable` so that any exception type can be returned (not thrown) by a business function wrapped in a Left e.g.

 ```Kotlin
 fun someBusinessFunction(): Either<OkVal, Throwable> {